imintel/ring-xml/README.md

 # ring-xml

 Ring middleware functions for working with XML.

+Inspired by and modeled after the [ring-json](https://github.com/ring-clojure/ring-json) middleware.

 ## Installation
 Add the following to your project.clj: